w3f/polkadot-wiki/docs/learn-phragmen.md

 In the following example, there are five voters and five candidates vying for three potential seats.
 Each voter `V1 - V5` has an amount of stake equal to their number (e.g., `V1` has stake of 1, `V2`
 has stake of 2, etc.).
-Every voter is also going to have a _load_ which initially starts at `0`.
+Every voter is also going to have a _load,_ which initially starts at `0`.

 ```
 Filled seats: 0